DukeRobotics/robosub-ros/landside/catkin_ws/src/gui/README.md

 To stop recording a bag file, select it in the dropdown.
 Then, click the red stop recording button and confirm in the dialog.
 In a few seconds, the bag file will stop recording.

 When the plugin is closed, all actively recorded bag files are stopped.

+### Camera Status Plugin

+#### Dependences
+- `camera_test_connect.launch` in cv
+- `ping_ip.launch` in cv

+#### Description
+If `ping_ip.launch` is running this plugin shows whether the ping to the stereo camera was successful.

+To check whether the mono camera is connected, click the mono button.
+To check whether the stereo camera is connected, click the stereo button.

+To view all recorded ping, mono, and stereo connections, click the logs button.
+A dialog will appear with tabs along the top that allow you to view the history of ping, stereo, and mono connections.

+From the perspective file, you can control the hostname whose ping messages are displayed and the channel that is checked for the mono camera.